The first step to learn conversational German is to think about what makes you chatty.

 I’m here to tell you that it’s never too late to learn how to speak German naturally, the way Germans do.
 Even if you’re still learning German for beginners, all it takes is a dedicated focus, and some of the best tools to learn German online—which we will cover in-depth right here.

-Why Learn Conversational German as an Adult?
+Can You Really Learn How to Speak German as an Adult?

 Those darned kids are always getting the benefit of the doubt.
 Sure, children are sponges that take in just about every piece of information they hear, smell, touch, taste and see, but I’ve got news for you: Adults have quite a few advantages when it comes to learning conversational German.